TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/DataFormats/T3datastructure/Index.rst

 which can add their own configuration inside.

-The T3DataStructure could be used for different applications in theory, however it is commonly only used in the context of Flexforms.
+The T3DataStructure could be used for different applications in theory, however it is commonly only used in the context of FlexForms.

 FlexForms are used in the contexts: